fhidalgor/mutagenesis_visualization/docs/index.rst

 	3. Numerous visualization plots to analyze the data.
 	4. Principal component analysis (PCA) and receiver operating characteristic (ROC) curve tools.
 	5. Calculates correlation between evolutionary sequence alignment and enrichment scores.
 	6. Map enrichment scores on a Pymol session.
+Extract properties from PDB files (ie. SASA) and compare it to the enrichment scores.

 Attribution and Contact